canonn-science/CAPIv2-Strapi/README.md

 - Git
 - Node v10
 - NPM v6
+- Yarn
 - Node PM2 (For running API as a service)
-- Strapi Alpha based on the version within the `package.json`
+- Strapi Beta based on the version within the `package.json`
 - MariaDB 10.3

 ## 5.1.
 Installing Git, Node v10, and NPM v6